Posted by Mary Elizabeth Sings on the “Get Schooled” blog of the Atlanta Journal-Constitution on November 25, 2016:

 Ed, you had asked me yesterday: “What light might you shed on a Jeffersonian competitive approach to education versus a Jeffersonian cooperative approach to education?”
 I have given your in-depth question the thought that it deserves.
 Here is my thinking, at this time, regarding my answer as succinctly as a blog post will allow:

 Jefferson had a brilliant mind, in part, because his mind refused to separate paradoxical thought which average minds would unthinkingly do.
-Two examples: In the PBS DVD entitled “Thomas Jefferson,” it is pointed out that his profound declaration, “We hold these truths to be self-evident: that all men are created equal; that they are endowed by their Creator with certain unalienable rights; that among these are life, liberty, and the pursuit of happiness,” holds paradoxical thought in that men cannot be both free and equal at the same time, yet Jefferson made those concepts abstract enough through his words that both concepts could be accepted by all men and women into perpetuity.
+Two examples: In the PBS DVD entitled “Thomas Jefferson,” it is pointed out by journalist George Will that Jefferson’s profound declaration, “We hold these truths to be self-evident: that all men are created equal; that they are endowed by their Creator with certain unalienable rights; that among these are life, liberty, and the pursuit of happiness,” holds paradoxical thought in that men cannot be both free and equal at the same time, yet Jefferson made those concepts abstract enough through his words that both concepts could be accepted by all men and women into perpetuity.
 That was the genius of Thomas Jefferson.
 The other paradoxes, which Jefferson combined, are shown in Jefferson’s life.
 Jefferson sincerely fought against slavery in America in his youth, but he gave up after pursuing that goal later in his life because he realized that he was of an Age in which the evolution of humankind would not accept what he knew to be an eternal truth – that no man has the right to own the body and soul another.
 Though a kindly master of slaves, Jefferson, nevertheless, owned slaves his entire life, demonstrating how he could juxtapose paradox within in own life.

 I encouraged my students to think for themselves with nuance, degree, and with the ability to contain paradoxical ideas within their minds, simultaneously, because I believe that, in that educated or enlightened way of seeing the world, people would be able closer to find eternal truths, as Jefferson had sought and tried to implement in his own life.